Schellenberg Wittmer Ltd

 Elliott Geisinger heads Schellenberg Wittmer's International Arbitration Group.
 Since 1995, his practice has focused on international commercial and investor-state arbitration.
 Elliott has acted as counsel and arbitrator in complex commercial disputes involving international construction contracts, consortia and joint venture agreements, sponsorship contracts, sales and distribution contracts, among others.
 He has also acted as lead counsel in several of the most high-profile investor-state cases of the last decade.
 Elliott regularly represents clients in arbitration-related court proceedings, and several of his cases have been reported on in the official collection of leading Swiss Supreme Court cases and in arbitration journals.
 Experience: \tElliott has acted as counsel and arbitrator in complex commercial disputes involving international construction contracts, consortia and joint venture agreements, sponsorship contracts, sales and distribution contracts, among others. \tHe regularly represented clients in arbitration-related court proceedings, and several of his cases have been reported on in the official collection of Swiss Supreme Court cases and in arbitration journals

-Anya George is a Partner in our Dispute Resolution Group in Zurich.
+Anya George is a Partner in Schellenberg Wittmer's Dispute Resolution Group in Zurich.
 As a trilingual and dual qualified lawyer, she represents clients in complex international commercial and investment arbitration matters, as well as in enforcement and setting-aside proceedings before the Swiss Supreme Court.
-Experience: \tHas acted as counsel and arbitrator in over 60 arbitrations under the ICC, LCIA, SCC, CAS, UNCITRAL and Swiss Rules, as well as in ad hoc proceedings. \tMain areas of expertise are energy infrastructure, natural resources, insurance and reinsurance contracts and manufacturing and sales agreements \tHas special expertise in arbitration-related litigation, including enforcement, interim relief and setting-aside proceedings before the Swiss Supreme Court, in both French and German \tAdvises clients on business and human rights issue
+Experience: \tHas acted as counsel and arbitrator in over 60 arbitrations under the ICC, LCIA, SCC, CAS, SIAC, UNCITRAL and Swiss Rules, as well as in ad hoc proceedings \tMain areas of expertise are: insurance and reinsurance, energy infrastructure, natural resources, commodities, manufacturing, sales and distribution agreements \tHas special expertise in arbitration-related litigation, including enforcement, interim relief and setting-aside proceedings before the Swiss Supreme Court, in both French and German \tAdvises clients on contentious and non-contentious ESG and business and human rights issues

 Christian Girod